hisarciklilar/fun_fact_stats/README.md

 - This is a poster that I created while learning CSS formatting and the Box Model.

 - It is a page on its own right.
-Therefore it is th eonly link on the navigation panel that opens on a new page.
+Therefore it is the only link on the navigation panel that opens on a new page.
+It does not have a link back to the homepage either.
+It is self-standing.

 - It shows quite a contrast to other pages on the site, but it is designed to impress and take the whole attention to the message.